 Area of Standard to be tested Name of grade Grade descriptor Distinction In addition to meeting the Pass criteria the apprentice: Health, Safety and Environmental Demonstrates an understanding of where to improve health, safety and environmental processes within their workplace including action taken e.g. improved the audit of checks for COSHH K11, K12, S13, B1 related equipment with an example of an improvement they have made.
 Promotes a culture of safety by acting as a role model.
 Identify risks and non-compliances advising other how to make their practice safer.
-Pass The apprentice: Identifies the main Health Safety and Environmental considerations for an engineering fitter e.g. COSHH, HASAWA Gives an example of when they have disposed of waste in accordance with waste streams e.g. sorts recyclable materials from non-recyclable materials re-uses materials where appropriate
+Pass The apprentice: Identifies the main Health Safety and Environmental considerations for an engineering fitter e.g. COSHH, HASAWA.
+Gives an example of when they have disposed of waste in accordance with waste streams e.g. sorts recyclable materials from non-recyclable materials re-uses materials where appropriate.

-Area of Standard to be tested Name of grade Grade descriptor Problem Solving & Communication Distinction In addition to meeting the Pass criteria the apprentice: K13, K16, S9, S7, S8, S11, B2, B3, B4, B5 Uses specific continuous improvement techniques and methods from the work area to propose improvements and can demonstrate the impact achieved.
+Area of Standard to be tested Name of grade Grade descriptor Problem Solving & Communication Distinction In addition to meeting the Pass criteria the apprentice: K5, K8, K13, K16, S7, S8, S9, S11, B2, B3, B4, B5 Uses specific continuous improvement techniques and methods from the work area to propose improvements and can demonstrate the impact achieved.
 Develops proposals to make improvements that have had a positive impact on the team and/or customer relationships.
 Explains the fitter's role in the wider business and the reporting channels and has examples of how they have used these channels.
 Demonstrate they have proactively shared information in a professional manner which includes being open and honest at all times.
-Tailors their approach to different audiences and can provide examples of communication at a variety of levels or with different audiences for example team members, managers or customers) variety of levels or with different audiences for
+Tailors their approach to different audiences and can provide examples of communication at a variety of levels or with different audiences for example team members, managers or customers).
+Explains how engineering data can contribute to continuous improvement.

-Pass The apprentice: Demonstrates when they have operated as an effective team member and taken responsibility, e.g. when they have contributed to solving a problem by listening and sharing their ideas in an effective manner, how they ensured deadlines were met, how they identified roles, responsibilities and accountabilities in a task and the importance of fulfilling their part.
-Provides an example of having dealt with a situation that required resolving to a satisfactory outcome by including at least 2 different styles of communication to resolve the situation e.g. face-to-face, telephone email.
-Demonstrates when they have used a range of techniques to identify and solve problems with quality outcomes, including reporting those outcomes and/or issues.
+Pass The apprentice: Demonstrates when they have operated as an effective team member and taken responsibility, e.g., when they have contributed to solving a problem by listening and sharing their ideas in an effective manner, how they ensured deadlines were met, how they identified roles, responsibilities and accountabilities in a task and the importance of fulfilling their part.
+Provides an example of having dealt with a situation that required resolving to a satisfactory outcome by including at least 2 different styles of communication to resolve the situation e.g., faceto-face, telephone email.
+Demonstrates when they have used a range of techniques to identify and solve problems with quality outcomes, using data to inform their decisions, and reporting those outcomes and/or issues.
 Demonstrates how they respect others.
+Describes how component/assembly specifications are used when implementing solutions.